MIT-APG/VIView/README.txt

 Start-Up
 =======================
-To open the tool double click VIView.mlapp from the cloned Windows/MacOS/Linux directory.
-If this does not work, have MATLAB open and right click VIView.mlapp in the correct MATLAB directory and click "Run".
+To open the tool:

+* If MATLAB is not already running: double click VIView.mlapp from the cloned Windows/MacOS/Linux directory.

+* If MATLAB is already open: navigate to the VIView directory through the MATLAB interface, right click VIView.mlapp in the correct MATLAB directory and click "Run".

-Please note that we have disabled resizing the window, since it was causing some trouble in the GUI layout.
+Please note that we have disabled resizing the window since it was causing some trouble in the GUI layout.

 Please wait until the logos appear before using the tool.